 Sometimes, the Sony RX100 M1's autofocus struggles with close targets and focuses on targets in the background.
 For example, instead of focusing on a flower, the camera focuses on the ground despite the fact that I use center or even (flexible) spot AF (and the focus field is covered by the flower).
 Generally, with close-ups contrast is often not strong enough for the AF to find focus (which is true for most cameras).

 Sometimes, it helps when you focus on something close to the target object and then focus again on the actual target.
 If the camera erroneously focuses on something farther away and not on the target, it often seems to be "trapped" by that wrong focus object - refocusing again and again does not help.
 Instead, the camera needs help to find correct focus again, and this can be provided by focusing on a different target that is not too far away from the actual target.
 Having focused on this "ersatz" target, the camera is now able to focus on the actual target.

 Another solution to this problem might be to use Direct Manual Focus (DMF) for focusing and start with manual focusing to come close to the desired target object and then leave the final focusing to the autofocus system.

 By the way, I found a similar behavior for the Leica X Vario and the Ricoh GR.

 The Sony RX100 M1 lens does not have a filter thread and therefore cannot use close-up lenses (and filters).
-There are some "special" solutions to this issue that you can find on the Web, but I will not comment on this here, because I do not have any experience in this matter.
+Of course, you can try to hold a close-up lens with your hand (Close-Up Experiences - Hand-held Close-up Lenses).
+There are also some "special" solutions to this issue, including one from Sony, that you can find on the Web (Lensmate, MagFilter, ...).